 Funny how you can see someone on a weekly basis for almost a year and have no idea what they do for a living.
-So it was with Linda Herrmann who is director of Project Life, a charity organisation in Thailand that seeks to help the poor and vulnerable of Thailand.
+So it was with Linda Herrmann who I knew from choir, who is director of Project Life, a Bangkok slum charity in Thailand that seeks to help the poor and vulnerable of Thailand.

 As part of Project Life, Ruth Centre was opened only two years ago as a place that provides support and community for the elderly across ten slums on the outskirts of Bangkok.
 Conceived, created and run by the inspiring Khun Noi, the centre’s purpose is to bring previously isolated people together in self-supporting communities.
 Khun Noi and her team visit over 200 people in the local slum communities once a week or more.

 Khun Yai (grandmother) Buang is 72 years old, seriously ill and has no hope of recovery.
 Isolated and lonely she had lost the will to live until The Ruth Centre re-united her with her daughter, who now takes care of her.
 Khun Noi visits regularly to chat and read books to Khun Yai Buang, an event she loves and looks forward to every week.

 Earning an income for Khun Yai Sanom, 73 years, consists of collecting rubbish from the local streets and dumps in the community to sell whatever she can.
 A diabetes sufferer, she is nevertheless somewhat fortunate in that she receives a government pension of ThB 500 per month (US $18), which she supplements with around ThB 100 (US$3) in garbage sales.
 “I may be 72years old, but I’m still beautiful” she exclaimed.